gem/oq-engine/doc/engine/What's-new.md

 2. Related to the first point, in OpenQuake 1.5 *the event based calculators (both hazard and risk) are officially deprecated*.
-They are still there, but they will be replaced with new calculators based on the HDF5 technology in OpenQuake 1.6.
-The change will have no impact on regular users (they will just see better performances) but it will change things for power users doing queries on the OpenQuake database (there will be nothing in the database!).
+They are still there, but they are being replaced with new calculators based on the HDF5 technology.
+The change will happen in OpenQuake 1.6.
+It  will have no impact on regular users, they will just see better performances, but it will change things for power users doing queries on the OpenQuake database, since there will be nothing in the database!

 3. In order to make the transition easier, OpenQuake 1.5 includes the new calculators, so that it is possible to use them right now.
-The new calculators can be run in OpenQuake 1.5 with the command

-  $ oq-engine --lite --run job.ini
+The new calculators can be run in OpenQuake 1.5 with the command ``$ oq-engine --lite --run job.ini``.
 If you do not pass the ``--lite`` flag the old calculators will be run.
 In future releases the old calculators will be progressively removed and at the end of the process (which will take several